ucdavis/gonering_morgan-conll2020/README.md

 # gonering_morgan-conll2020
-All code for Gonering &amp; Morgan (2020), "Uniform processing difficulty is a poor predictor of cross-linguistic word order frequency", to be presented at CoNLL.
+All code for Gonering &amp; Morgan (2020), "Uniform processing difficulty is a poor predictor of cross-linguistic word order frequency", to be presented at CoNLL 2020.

 The analysis folder contains R code used to analyze the raw results from the code contained in the uid folder, including the statistical tests used in the paper and the code used to generate all figures.